 The in school programs require students to spend their literacy time for five to six weeks in research, writing and performance preparations.
 With parents’ help, and the support of local businesses, they work with classroom teachers and Young Chautauquans to prepare for performance day when they present their characters to their classes and families.
 The climax of performance week is the “People’s Choice” assembly that features two characters from each classroom chosen by their peers as outstanding presenters.
 A summer class is also offered for those students whose schools do not host the Young Chautauqua program.

 “Young Chautauqua,” says Susan Hall, who coordinates the Young Chautauqua program for the museum, “gives young people a chance to integrate literacy and social studies – writing, drama, history, interpretation and research.
 When students have a chance to experience history in a personal way, connections are made about social, political, economic and cultural events and attitudes that influence our present day communities.
 History truly ‘comes alive’ for students and their audiences.
 Students and audiences are challenged to consider current events and attitudes in light of what we have learned or not learned from history.
 This format is ideal for opening and supporting discussions about the difficult issues each generation must tackle and hope to solve.”

-Two Rivers Chautauqua salutes local teachers who seek to inspire young people through our rich culture of arts and humanities.
-If you would like more information about the Young Chautauqua programs or if you know a young person who would like to participate in Two Rivers Chautauqua, please email Mrs. Hall by clicking here or contact the Museum of Western Colorado or Colorado Humanities.
+History Alive! salutes local teachers who seek to inspire young people through our rich culture of arts and humanities.
+If you would like more information about the Young Chautauqua program or if you know a young person who would like to participate in History Alive!, please email Mrs. Hall by clicking here or contact the Museums of Western Colorado or Colorado Humanities.